 If you relate to any of the above examples, are experiencing any of the signs of caregiver burnout, or if you simply feel that you are nearing the end of your capacity to provide daily, hands-on care, then you need to look outside yourself for help with your loved one’s care.

-Researching your options and acting on them will take time and energy that you may feel you do not have at this point, but this investment is well worth it.
+Researching your options for respite care and acting on them will take time and energy that you may feel you do not have at this point, but this investment is well worth it.
 It’s far better for everyone involved than allowing yourself to crash and burn.